 - Important countries – Angola, Namibia, Botswana, Zimbabwe, Zambia, Mozambique.

 - Physical map – Sahara Desert, Congo Basin, Namib Desert, Kalahari Desert, Lake Victoria, Lake Tanganyika, Atlas Range, East African Rift Valley, River Nile, Congo River, Aswan Dam

 “Before maps, the world was limitless.
 It was maps that gave it shape and made it seem like territory, like something that could be possessed, not just laid waste and plundered.
 Maps made places on the edges of the imagination seem graspable and placable.” – Abdulrazak Gurnah

-If you are preparing for the June 2017 UPSC civil services prelims exam, you would know that studying maps is an integral part of your IAS preparation.
+If you are preparing for the UPSC Prelims, you would know that studying maps is an integral part of your IAS preparation.
 Map related questions are asked in IAS prelims and the geography optional paper in UPSC mains.
-In general, you can expect 9 to 10 questions from the maps section in IAS prelims, however, the numbers of these questions can differ.
+In general, you can expect 4-5 questions from the maps section in IAS prelims, however, the numbers of these questions can differ.

 Earlier, you were given blank maps and you had to mark the places, etc. on the map.
 Now, you are not given maps.
 The questions only contain the names of places and you have to, say arrange them in any order asked.
 So, you have to have a clear picture in your head about maps.

 There is a wrong notion among some UPSC candidates that they can learn everything by heart as far as maps are concerned.
 But this is incorrect.
 What is needed is a strategic understanding of the kind of questions asked by the UPSC and tips on how to deal with them.